 How to Help a Drug Addict

 It is hard to know how to help a drug addict.
 Drug addiction help may not be wanted by the drug addict, even if it is needed.
-For this article, we'll consider two types of situations - emergency treatment and long-term treatment for a drug addiction.
+For this article, we'll consider two types of situations - emergency treatment and long-term treatment for drug addiction.

 How to Help a Drug Addict in an Emergency

-In an emergency, help with drug addiction should always be given by a medical professional.
+In an emergency, help with a drug addiction should always be given by a medical professional.
 No home care is appropriate in an emergency.
 Any time an overdose is suspected or the person loses consciousness, has seizures or drastic changes in vital signs, help with drug addiction means calling 9-1-1 immediately.
 Other emergencies that require immediate, medical help with drug addiction include:2